 One of the four sediment samples collected in the pond had a BaP equivalents value exceeding the Screening SLV.
-Sediment sample BCPP-1 (composite of sampling locations BCPP-1A through BCPP-1E) had a BaP equivalents value of 1.7 mg/kg, exceeding the Screening SLV of 1.4 mg/kg.
+Sediment sample BCPP-1 (composite of sampling locations BCPP-1A through BCPP-1E), located in the northwest side of the pond, just downstream of the creek entrance, had a BaP equivalents value of 1.7 mg/kg, exceeding the Screening SLV of 1.4 mg/kg.
 Results in the other three sediment samples collected from Bassett Creek Park Pond were below Minnesota's SRVs and Screening SLV.
 The sediment sampling results indicate that the sediment to be removed from the northwest portion of the Bassett Creek Park Pond may need to be taken to a landfill for disposal, and that the remaining sediment to be removed from the pond is suitable for off-site reuse under MPCA's Unregulated Fill Best Practice.